 Encouraged to bring their friends, residents in the small town of Chehalis, witnessed “all sides of the modern scientific drilling operations of the company” at the free showing of “The Search for Buried Billions.”

-The most significant well was drilled by the Sunshine Mining Company.
-It’s Medina No. 1 well – completed on August 19, 1957 – flows 223 barrels a day from a depth of 4,135 feet near Ocean City in Gray Harbor County.
-This historic well produced 12,500 barrels before being capped in 1961.
+In 1957, the Sunshine Mining Company finally drilled the state’s most significant petroleum-producing well.
+The Medina No. 1 well, completed on August 19, flowed at 223 barrels of oil a day from a depth of 4,135 feet near Ocean City.
+This historic Gray Harbor County well produced 12,500 barrels of oil before being capped in 1961.

 “About 600 gas and oil wells have been drilled in Washington, but large-scale commercial production has never occurred,” explained a 2010 report from the Washington Commissioner of Public Lands.